 Both were lovely.
 Old.
 Monied-feeling, Charleston more so than Savannah.
 I did a lot of wandering around.
 Looked at water and mansions and shops and cemeteries and art galleries and pretty trees.
 Tried some southern food – what little of it was vegetarian-friendly anyway – grits, which I’m afraid I have to give a solid thumbs down; and praline pecans, which taste like you’ve decided to just melt some sugar and eat it.
 Misguided.
 I won’t tell my dentist if you don’t.
 I read some books, including a re-read of Gone With the Wind, because that seemed appropriate.
-(Also, it’s a great book, and I was ready to read it again.)
-It provided some nice historical context.
+(It’s ok to enjoy problematic things if you are aware they are problematic, right?)
+It provided some historical context.

 The weather was hot and humid and foiled my early ambitions to be a do-everything tourist.
 Can’t say I have any regrets on abandoning those plans though.